servicetitan/Stl.Fusion/docs/tutorial/Intro.md

    consistency can be partial too.

 4. **Any non-malfunctioning system is at least eventually consistent**.
-   Being worse then eventually consistent is almost exactly the same as "being prone to a failure you won't *ever* recover from".
+   Being worse than eventually consistent is almost exactly the same as "being prone to a failure you won't *ever* recover from".

 5. "Caching" is just a fancy way of saying "we store the results of